wustho/epy/README.md

 - Inline formats: **bold** and _italic_ (depend on terminal and font capability.
 Italic only supported in python>=3.7)
 - Text-to-Speech (with additional setup, read [below](#text-to-speech))
 - [Double Spread](#double-spread)
+- Seamless (disabled by default, read [below](#reading-tips-using-epy))

 ## Note on `v2021.10.23` and beyond

-There happened major refactoring for `epy` in version `v2021.10.23` which harness a lot of new stuffs in python standard libraries starting from `python>=3.7`, so `epy` won't be compatible with older python version and won't be backward compatible with older `epy` version.
-And if you decide to install this version you might lose your reading progress with older `epy`.
+There happened major refactoring for `epy` in version `v2021.10.23` which harness a lot of new stuffs in python standard libraries starting from `python>=3.7`, so `epy` won't be compatible with older python version and won't be backward compatible with older `epy` configuration and reading states.
+So if you decide to install this version, you will lose your reading progress with older `epy`.

 ## Installation